viviRbi/vyNote/Javascript-notes.md

 ### What is the DOM?
 How is it represented as a data structure?
 What object in a browser environment allows us to interact with the DOM?
 ***Dom***
 - The Document Object Model (DOM) is a application programming interface(API) for HTML and XML documents.
-It defines the logical structure of documents and the way a document is accessed and manipulated.
+It defines the logical structure of documents and allow programs to read and manipulate the page’s content, structure, and styles.
 (- DOM methods allow programmatic access to its tree-like structure; so you can change the structure, style or content of a document.
 - Nodes can have event handlers attached to them.
 Once an event is triggered, the event handlers get executed
 - Web browser uses the DOM to render webpage .(html to DOM (to be render in web browser): Bytes -> Characters -> Tokens -> Node -> DOM)